ImaginaryNumb3r/Hephaestus-Experimental/src/lib/argument2/remarks.md

 With Maps you can have key-value pairs, which means you can make joins of all sorts.
 Joins are a (for the most part?) well understood concept.

+Good Testing takes time, but it's worth its time in gold.